crakdelpol/MyAngular5App/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `--prod` flag for a production build.

+## Build in production

+Run `ng build --prod --base-href \MyAngular5App\ --output-path docs`.
+The build artifacts will be stored in the `docs/` directory and then github-pages deploy automatically the result [Here](https://crakdelpol.github.io/MyAngular5App/)

 ## Running unit tests